Open-ended, No-scalpel

 There is currently no evidence to suggest that having a vasectomy increases the risk of prostate cancer.
 Several large studies have investigated this question, and the results have been inconclusive.

 Vasectomy and tubal ligation are both surgical procedures that are used to achieve permanent contraception.
 However, they are quite different in terms of how they are performed and their risks and benefits.
-Vasectomy is typically a simpler and less invasive procedure than tubal ligation, and it has a lower risk of complications.
+Vasectomy surgery is typically a simpler and less invasive procedure than tubal ligation, and it has a lower risk of complications.

 Yes, in vitro fertilisation (IVF) is an option for couples who want to have a child after the man has had a vasectomy.
 In this procedure, the woman’s eggs are fertilised with the man’s sperm in a laboratory, and the resulting embryos are transferred to the woman’s uterus.
 However, IVF can be expensive and is not always successful.